Unifying Speech Editing Detection and Content Localization via Prior-Enhanced Audio LLMs: Method

+We formulate speech editing analysis as a structured text generation task.
+Given an input speech utterance $A$ and a natural language instruction prompt $Q$, the model generates a textual response $y$ that jointly indicates whether the utterance is edited, the edit type, and the edited content.

-To enable standardized parsing and evaluation, strict output format constraints are imposed.
-For bona fide inputs, the model outputs a fixed declaration: ``No evidence of speech editing was detected.''; otherwise, the output must follow the template: ``Yes, \textless exact words\textgreater\ was \textless Type\textgreater\ in the speech.'', where $\textless$Type$\textgreater \in \{\textit{added, deleted, modified}\}$ specifies the editing operation.
+To enable standardized evaluation, we impose strict output format constraints.
+For bona fide inputs, the model outputs a fixed statement: ``No evidence of speech editing was detected.''
+Otherwise, the output follows a structured template: ``Yes, \textless exact words\textgreater\ were \textless Type\textgreater\ in the speech.'', where $\textless$Type$\textgreater \in \{\textit{added, deleted, modified}\}$ specifies the editing operation.
+For the deletion type, <exact words> refers to the missing semantic units inferred by the model's generative reasoning based on the surrounding context.